HcashOrg/HyperExchange/README.md

 # Object

-This this a special blockchain network which aims to link all valued blockchain network together.
+This is a special blockchain network which aims to link all valued blockchain network together.
 Crypto-currencies can be exchanged / transfered within HyperExchange network.

 # Feature